 the status code (a boolean), which is true if the call succeeds

 without errors.
-In this case, xpcall
+In this case, xpcall also returns all results from

 the call, after this first result.
 In case of any error, xpcall

-plus the result from err
+returns false plus the result from err.

 This is Lua version 5.1.1.